Siemens Inspiro: Saudi Arabia

-Riyadh Metro upcoming 2-car and 4-car trainsets configuration for Line 1 and Line 2.
+Riyadh Metro - in service 2-car and 4-car trainsets configuration for Line 1 and Line 2.

 United Kingdom

-Siemens was awarded a contract worth £1.5bn for 94 9-car sets based on the Inspiro to replace the existing 1973 Stock used on the Piccadilly line of the London Underground.
-The first of the type is expected to enter service in 2025.
+Siemens was awarded a contract worth £1.5bn for 94 nine-car sets, based on the Inspiro, to replace the existing 1973 Stock used on the Piccadilly line of the London Underground.
+The first of the type is expected to enter service in the second half of 2026.

 There are also options for a total of 250 trains allowing replacement of all existing trains on the deep-level Central, Waterloo & City and Bakerloo lines.